stackql/stackql-devel/test/functional/README.md

 ## TODO

-- Source registry files from other repository, where possible.
+- [ ]Source registry files from other repository, where possible.
-- "reuired" string
+- [x]"reuired" string.
-- clean up this readme
+- [ ]clean up this readme.
-- integration tests for different registry configurations.
+- [ ]integration tests for different registry configurations.

 ### Example query executed by the functional tests